Napoleon Knew Marketing Was a From of Warfare

 When that happens, the hard work of fulfilling a brand promise begins for a COO – and, with that, comes change.

-How the COO can Effect Marketing?
+How the COO can Affect Marketing?
 By Acting on Change

-Because most markets are undifferentiated today, the only way audiences are able to make a choice or, more importantly, prefer a product is by choosing a self-reflection of themselves that’s so compelling they are powerless to choose any other.
+Most markets are undifferentiated today.
+The only way audiences are able to make a choice or, more importantly, prefer a product is by choosing a self-reflection of themselves.
+That’s so compelling they are powerless to choose any other.

 Brand is Your Guide

-It’s a heavy responsibility for a COO, but it is the most integral part of building a successful brand.
-(Read about aligning operations with marketing here)
+It’s a heavy responsibility for a COO.
+But it is the most integral part of building a successful brand.